One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

-We now return to the figure-of-merit $\eta$ (Eq.~\ref{eq:entanglement rate}) in order to contextualize the results for the quantum-gravity interface and to get a comparison with experiments on various physical platforms.
+We now return to the figure-of-merit $\eta$ and the purity $\mathcal{P}$ in order to contextualize the results for the quantum-gravity interface and to get a comparison with experiments on various physical platforms.
 For this purpose, we first address the achievable gravitational force gradients $|\nabla F|$, then discuss the coherence lengths $\xi$ achieved in this work.
-But to begin with, we note that it is $\gamma_\text{app}$ that goes into $\eta$ --- the part of damping that brings in thermal noise, and not the total feedback-enhanced damping rate $\gamma_\text{eff}$ that serves to increase the coherence length~\cite{miki2024}.
+But to begin with, we note that it is the total damping rate $\gamma_\text{eff}$ under feedback control that goes into the calculation of $\eta$.

 For two gravitationally interacting objects, the masses and geometry of the involved objects set a limit on how large the force gradient can become.
 For compact objects (e.g., spheres) the limit is reached when the objects come close enough to touch.
 For large aspect ratio objects (e.g., membranes, cantilevers, beams), however, the force gradient typically saturates when the separation approaches the larger of the object's dimensions due to the distributed nature of the resulting gravitational interaction.
-The saturation behavior is studied in Appendix~\ref{app:FOM} for representative cases, and the results are utilized for the comparisons below.
+The saturation behavior is studied in Supplementary Section 2.3 for representative cases, and the results are utilized for the comparisons below.
 Even if object sizes themselves allow for separations below $50~\mu\text{m}$, such separations currently have no meaning for gravity experiments due to complications that arise in shielding Casimir and other parasitic electromagnetic interactions that would otherwise overshadow gravity.
 These shielding-related problems have been repeatedly encountered to date in gravity-related experiments, as well as in experiments with trapped ions in the form of electric field noise near conducting surfaces \cite{hite2021}.
 For example, although gold screens with 100-nm-level thicknesses can easily be manufactured for electromagnetic shielding, parasitic interactions with screens due to patch potentials to date have prevented studying gravity below $50~\mu\text{m}$ separations \cite{lee2020,blakemore2021}.